 Hand dystonia typically begins subtly and slowly, with gradual progression.
 Symptoms then plateau and remain relatively stable.
 A little less than half of individuals with hand dystonia develop a tremor.
-When hand dystonia develops in children, the possibility exists that it marks the beginning of early onset generalized dystonia (also called DYT1 dystonia).
-Primary hand dystonia in adults typically begins between the ages of 30 and 50 years old and affects both men and women.
+When hand dystonia develops in children, the possibility exists that it marks the beginning of early onset generalized dystonia.
+Isolated hand dystonia in adults typically begins between the ages of 30 and 50 years old and affects both men and women.